GWALIOR TOURISM GUIDE:

 - Tourist Information Counter – 204-205, Kanishka Shopping Plaza, 19 Ashoka Road, New Delhi – 110 001 India

-Climate & Weather in Gwalior
+Weather and Climate in Gwalior

 Gwalior has extreme climate.
 The summers are very hot and winter is cold.
 There have been frequent deaths reported due to heat waves during the summers so it is better to avoid the summers.
 Though the winters are cold they are better than summers to visit the city.
 Best time to visit from October to March.